GoldStar184/Xtreme-Wiki/Customization.md

 <br><br>
   - Static / Hopper frequencies:
     - Frequency:
       - This is a basic frequency display, similar to the App display we talked about earlier.
-It shows you the frequencies you already added and lets you select them if you want to remove one
+It shows you the frequencies you already added and lets you select them if you want to remove one.
 <br><br>
   - Add Frequency:
       - Allows you to add your custom Frequency.
 Useful for keys / whatever, that we dont know about or can/will not implement for whatever reason we may have given.